maxios/whatsapp-clone/README.md

 the application has a server-side data mock presented as raw tables. the client-side construct its state by requesting the right portions of data from mock server.

-also the app simulate the server as if it exist. so the messagees stored into mock server accordingly.
+also the app simulate the server as if it exists. so the messagees stored into mock server accordingly.